 Changes to the service in September 2021

-- Additional eligible conditions will be added to the service – see the Patients eligible for the service and the NMS medicines list section below for the details.
+- Additional eligible conditions were added to the service – see the Patients eligible for the service and the NMS medicines list section below for the details.
 The rationale for selection of the conditions mirrors that used in identifying the original four therapy areas/conditions: firstly, that there is evidence from research that adherence to medication in this condition could be improved and secondly that reviews of available research suggest these are areas where community pharmacists are best able to support improvements in patient understanding and adherence to treatments;

-Additionally, further therapeutic areas will be piloted through the Pharmacy Integration Fund to inform future expansion of the service, as part of a service model fully integrated with the wider Primary Care Network team.
+Additionally, further therapeutic areas (including antidepressants) will be piloted through the Pharmacy Integration Fund to inform future expansion of the service, as part of a service model fully integrated with the wider Primary Care Network team.